Joint Notice of Privacy Practices

 Other Uses and Disclosures of PHI Which Authorization is Required

 Participants are required by law to maintain the privacy of your PHI, to provide individuals with notice of its legal duties and privacy practices with respect to PHI, and to abide by the terms described in this Notice.
-Participants reserve the right to change the terms of this Notice and of its privacy policies, and to make the new terms applicable to all of the PHI it maintains.
+Participants reserve the right to change the terms of this Notice and of its privacy policies, and to make the new terms applicable to all PHI it maintains.
 Before Participants make an important change to its privacy policies, these entities will promptly revise this Notice and post a new Notice in patient entrance areas of their facilities and on all maintained websites.
-You have the following rights regarding your PHI:

 Your Rights Regarding Your Protected Health Information